-When you crunch the numbers on official transportation statistics, you will see that, around our globe, an average three thousand automobile related-deaths occur each and every day.
-Alcohol and other drugs are serious factors to highway safety issues.
-In fact, they are found to be a contributing cause in up to 22 percent of vehicular accidents on the world’s highways and byways.
-Automobile-related deaths rank as the 11th most common cause of death in developing countries, with young people in the age groups from 5 to 24 years old possessing the highest risks.
+Around 3,000 car accidents occur every day around the world.
+Alcohol and other drugs are found to be a contributing cause in up to 22% of vehicular accidents on the world’s highways and byways.
+Automobile-related deaths rank as the 11th most common cause of death in many places, particularly developing countries, with young people in the age groups from 5 to 24 years old possessing the highest risks.
 At a rate of 73.4 deaths per 100,000 people, Libya by far has the highest incidence of car accidents of anywhere in the world.

 Public Transport Affords Little Safety in Many Places